Cornwall, Ontario: Roman Catholic

+United Church of Canada

+Knox-Saint Paul's United Church was the result of an amalgamation of two local churches: Saint Paul's Methodist Church (founded in 1792), and Knox Presbyterian Church (founded in 1846), during the founding of the United Church of Canada in 1925.

 Sports

 Cornwall has two indoor arenas, the Cornwall Civic Complex and the Benson Centre, with three ice surfaces.

 Hockey

 Cornwall has been home to a variety of sports teams, the most notable of which was the Cornwall Royals hockey team.
 The Royals played in both the Quebec Major Junior Hockey League and the Ontario Hockey League before moving to Newmarket in 1992.
 The Royals won the Memorial Cup in 1972, 1980, and 1981.

 From 1993 to 1996, the Cornwall Aces were an American Hockey League franchise, like the Cornwall Royals, that played at the Ed Lumley Arena in the Cornwall Civic Complex.
 They were the farm team for the National Hockey League franchises, the Quebec Nordiques and the relocated Colorado Avalanche.

 The Cornwall Colts is the current Junior A team playing in the Central Canada Hockey League.
 Cornwall has hosted several major sporting events in its history, including the Ontario Winter Games and Special Olympics.
 In 2008, Cornwall hosted the Royal Bank Cup, the National Championship for Junior A hockey teams.
 The Cornwall Colts finished third in the series, winning 2 of 5 games.
 The Cornwall Colts hosted the Fred Page Cup in 2015 for the Eastern Canadian Championship.
 The teams represented in the Fred Page Cup are the Maritime Hockey League Champions (Kent Cup), the Ligue de Hockey Junior AAA du Québec Champions (Napa Cup), the Ottawa District champions of the Central Canada Hockey League (Bogart-Nielsen Cup), and a host team chosen by committee two years before the tournament.

 The Cornwall River Kings of the Ligue Nord-Américaine de Hockey (LNAH) started playing out of the Cornwall Civic Complex in the fall of 2012 but folded in 2016.
 The River Kings were replaced by the Cornwall Nationals of the Federal Hockey League, which folded during the 2017–18 season.